geeky-prashant/survey-form/README.md

   <br />

   <h2 align="center">Survey Form</h2>
-In this project, I have build a survey form to collect data from users, <br />The project is built using HTML5.
+In this project, I have build a survey form to collect data from users, The project is built using HTML5.

   <a href="https://geeky-prashant.github.io/survey-form/"><strong>➥ Live Demo</strong></a>